 Kynan studies meditation with Dr. Tucker Peck.
-He teaches the Pragmatic Dharma Club at the San Francisco Dharma Collective, leads retreats, and teaches one-on-one instruction and online meditation courses.
+He teaches the Pragmatic Dharma Club at the San Francisco Dharma Collective, leads retreats, offers one-on-one instruction, and teaches online meditation courses.
+He is the co-founder of Sit Down and Practice.
 Kynan has sat a number of retreats, including a month-long solo retreat in 2021.

 Venue and Cost

-This retreat is catered with three vegan/vegetarian meals per day.
+The event cost includes accommodation and food, with three vegan meals per day.
 Please indicate if you have any allergies or dietary requirements.
 We may not be able to accommodate all requests.

-Full details about Vejjasala, accommodation options, directions, and information about what to bring can be found on the website: https://engagedbuddhists.org.au/vejjasala-retreat-centre/
+Full details about Vejjasala, accommodation options, directions, and information about what to bring can be found on the website.

 There is a train station in Wingello, however trains do not frequently stop there.
-We will attempt to organise carpooling.
+We will attempt to organise carpooling with the organisers and other participants, or you can take the train to a nearby station and then we will pick you up.
 Please indicate on the signup form if you require a lift or are able to offer lifts to others.

 Vejjasala is a safe and inclusive space for LGBTQIA+ people.